 Are you a teacher or school leader wanting to further your knowledge about how you can support your pupils’ mental health and wellbeing?

 Our ‘Supporting Pupil Mental Health and Wellbeing’ series brings together a wealth of evidence-based resources and supporting material aligned to the statutory Relationships, Sex and Health Education (RSHE) Curriculum, which became compulsory for all schools in September 2020.
-This online series is being rolled out over the next year, and includes two key elements: Pedagogy in Practice Webinars and an Online Course.
-We are also compiling materials based on webinar themes into Bitesized CPD units.
+This online series includes two key elements: Pedagogy in Practice Webinars and an Online Course.
+We have also compiled materials based on webinar themes into Bitesized CPD units, all of which are available now via the topic links below.
 Key topics in the series include;

 The online learning content will complement the webinars and is available free to members of the Chartered College of Teaching via MyCollege, and members can work through it flexibly in their own time and pace.
 If you are not currently a member, you can find out further information on membership and how to join here.
-We will be developing an assessment in the near future so that those who have engaged with the online learning material can gain certification for their learning, for a small fee.
-Further information on the assessment will be made available in due course.
+We have also developed an assessment so that those who have engaged with the online learning material can gain certification for their learning, for a small fee.
+Further information on the assessment can be found below.

 What’s included in the online content?